What if You’re Just Not Good Enough To Be a Successful Writer?

 Perhaps you feel that way too.

-Probably, your idea of “success” includes one or more of the following:
+Your idea of “success” will likely include one or more of the following:

 - Having your work published by a traditional publisher.

 - Self-publishing your work and selling a certain number of copies / making a certain amount of money.

 - Making a living from your writing, so you can quit your day job and write full time.

 - Getting lots of positive reviews from readers.